MOTIONTAG/motiontag-sdk-flutter/README.md

 ## 5. Non-standard background process limitations on Android

 Some Android OEMs, like Huawei and OnePlus, decided to implement non-standard background process limitations on 3rd party apps as an attempt to reduce battery consumption.
-The MOTIONTAG SDK must be running all times in the background, otherwise it won't function properly.
+The motiontag SDK must be running all times in the background, otherwise it won't function properly.

 Therefore we recommend developers integrating our SDK to read the [https://dontkillmyapp.com](https://dontkillmyapp.com) website, it describes this problem in detail and it provides some workaround options for both developers and users.
 There's also [this StackOverflow post](https://stackoverflow.com/a/51726040/2983102) which describes how developers can forward users to the correct OEM settings.

-When battery optimization is turned on for your app, the MOTIONTAG SDK may not be able to track and generate data continuously.
+When battery optimization is turned on for your app, the motiontag SDK may not be able to track and generate data continuously.
 If 24/7 tracking on all supported phone models is crucial to your use case, we strongly recommend you to include a prompt for the user, and facilitate the deactivation of battery optimization settings for your app on the affected phones.